 Problems.
 We meet our friends or find someone online so that we can talk about them.
 We think about them as we go to bed at night and terrorise ourselves with them in the small hours.
-And we wish the people in our lives would stop talking about theirs and talk about ours instead.
+And we wish the people in our lives would stop talking about theirs so that we could talk about ours instead.

 Mental images, thoughts and bodily sensations, maybe sounds too, all come together to form the familiar experience which we call ‘my problem with …’.

 My Granny used to describe such people as ‘worriers’ and would say ‘oh she’s such a worrier!’.
-The language of mental states has changed dramatically since her day and now ‘anxiety’ does the job or ‘worry’, with all its variations of social anxiety deadline anxiety and so on.
-We could also see these states as someone drowning in problems they don’t see a way to fix.
+The language of mental states has changed dramatically since her day and now the much more serious sounding ‘anxiety’ has taken over the job formally done by ‘worry’.

 Mind at work